mrtins/js-websites/README.md

 # JavaScript Websites

-This repository has the purpose of learning web development.
+This repository contain basic JavaScript and jQuery applications, I've created this code just for learning purposes.